Questions, answered.

 How do I get started, and what does it cost?

-Install the GitHub App and open a pull request, or run it from your terminal.
+to start.
+The App is installed once for your organization.
+Invite your team, then wire Mindrealm into Claude Code, Codex, Kimi Code, or Antigravity through the hook.
+You can also review pull requests or run Mindrealm from the terminal.
 The getting started guide walks through both.
 Pricing is a flat $30 per seat each month with a 7-day free trial.
 Full details on the pricing page.

 Does Mindrealm use AI or an LLM to review my code?

 Your review findings never come from an LLM.
-Every check is deterministic, so the same code produces the same findings every run, with nothing made up or hallucinated.
+Every check is deterministic, so the same code produces the same findings every run.
 We use AI elsewhere in the product, but never to decide what counts as a finding.

 Is my code stored or used to train anything?